Logistics, South African caution delay Congo combat force

-GOMA, Democratic Republic of Congo (Reuters) - Deployment of a unique new U.N. combat force, billed by U.N.
+GOMA, Democratic Republic of Congo, May 28 (Reuters) - D eployment of a unique new U.N. combat force, billed by U.N.
 Secretary-General Ban Ki-moon as a peace enforcer for eastern Congo, is being delayed by logistical difficulties and reticence from troop contributor South Africa.

 An uneasy six-month peace in eastern Congo collapsed last week when clashes erupted between government troops and M23 rebels near the region’s largest city Goma, days before a visit by Ban and World Bank president Jim Yong Kim.